SELECT

 LEVEL

-Returns the hierarchy level of a row, that is, 1 for the root node, 2 for its direct sons, and so on.
+Returns the hierarchy level of a row: 1 for the root node, 2 for its direct children, and so on.

 PRIOR

-It references the row's parent row.
-By that, you can define the father-son condition.
-But furthermore, you can use this operator to access the values of the parent row.
+This operator references the row’s parent row, which allows you to define a parent-child condition.
+You can also use this operator to access the values of the parent row.
 Hence, the following two CONNECT BY conditions are equivalent:

-CONNECT_BY_ROOT Instead of a row's value, the corresponding value of the root node is used (for example, CONNECT_BY_ROOT last_name would be evaluated by the name of the highest manager of an employee if the condition PRIOR employee_id = manager_id was defined in the CONNECT BY clause).
+For example, CONNECT_BY_ROOT last_name would be evaluated by the name of the highest manager of an employee if the condition PRIOR employee_id = manager_id was defined in the CONNECT BY clause.

-CONNECT_BY_ISLEAF This expression returns 1 if a row is a leaf within the tree (that is, it has no sons), otherwise 0.
+CONNECT_BY_ISLEAF This expression returns 1 if a row is a leaf in the tree (the row has no children), otherwise 0.

 CONNECT_BY_ISCYCLE